We’re improving healthcare with a Greener NHS.

 By working with our system partners, we will deliver Greener NHS’s national vision of a Net Zero health service by delivering change where we have direct control, and influencing what we can indirectly control, so that we are responding to climate change, improving health and creating healthier places, people and futures in the Black Country.

-See our Black Country ICS Green Plan for 2022-2025
+Our Black Country Green Plan

 Our staff give us great ideas